pieroproietti/penguins-eggs/sourceforge/metadata.md

 Safe: only use the original distro's packages, without any modification in your repository lists.

-Versatile: if you want more control on the production of your iso, try the flag --dry in produce. will generate filesystem directory, iso structure complete and the related scripts to bind/ubind filesystem, squash it and create or re-create yours iso as much times as you need.
+Script: if you want more control on the production of your iso, try the flag --script in produce. eggs will generate filesystem directory, iso structure complete and the related scripts to bind/ubind live filesystem, squash it and create or re-create yours iso as much times as you need, and customize the user live home.

 Book: use guide in four different languages: english,  español, italiano, português